Give 2 AIDS Victims Give 2 Homeless People Give 2 Orphans Give 2 Infirmed Children Home --- Educational Info ---

 Shelter

 Temporary shelter including tents, camping equipment and tent cots are very helpful while people struggle for more permanent housing.
 Many homeless people need camping supplies to help keep warm and prepare their food, for example.
+Pros and cons on different modular and prefab housing structures are widely debated.
+Today the market for prefabs has spread as wide as customizable prefabs on Amazon as well as tiny guest houses and green solar powered homes.
+Do you have space for a prefab ADU on your property?
+Can you help housing insecure college students in the family?

 Tools